A Unified Framework for NLP Tasks by ReLabel Method

 We find noisy data by contrasting original labels with model predictions.
 To correct noisy labels, LLM can be employed to relabel data, thereby reducing the scope of manual annotation.
 In the LLM relabeling step, both the predicted labels and scores from our trained NLP model can be fed to the LLM as the information needed for noise correction.

 Furthermore, any incorrect labels (bad cases) generated by the LLM can be identified through manual review and then fed back into the prompt as new examples.
 This iterative optimization of the prompt allows for the batch correction of similar errors throughout the dataset.
+Specifically, taking text classification as an example, our correction process is iterative.
+In each cycle, we sample and review bad cases from the latest training dataset, correct them, and then append them as new examples to the LLM annotation prompt.
+Crucially, we do not use the updated prompt to re-label the entire training dataset, given the inherent instability of LLM annotations.
+This is precisely what necessitates the bad case discovery method described in this paper.

 The LLM-relabel method can also be applied to the post-training of LLMs.
 In this process, after identifying noisy data within the post-training dataset, we use the LLM to correct it.